atscott/process-tutorial/README.md

+# Process Tutorial Application Front End
+This application was built from the angular seed base.
+All the specifics from the angular readme are below and continue to be accurate for this project.

+Angular is client-side technology so the only requirement for this project to run is that the files inside the app folder are hosted on a server.
+Other than that, the project requests content with ajax calls to the backend server.
+You can change where the app looks for the server in the app/js/services.js file (the serverBaseUrl variable at the top of the file).
+The backend code is also on Github at: https://github.com/jault3/ProcessTutorial

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.